counsyl/counsyl-pyads/README.md

 Beckhoff PLCs won't accept connections from just anyone.
 The Twincat System Manager on the PLC contains a list of "routes" that define allowed clients.
 Perform the following steps to add the host where you plan to use `counsyl_pyads` to the list of routes:

  1. Find your local IP address (`ifconfig | grep inet` should help), e.g. `192.168.4.13`
  * Dream up an Ams ID for your local machine.
 The Ams ID is a program identifier used by the ADS protocol.
 It's often `IP address + .1.1` but any six byte sequence works, for example`192.168.192.168.1.1`.
+See the [Beckoff Documentation](https://infosys.beckhoff.com/english.php?content=../content/1033/tcadscommon/html/tcadscommon_remoteconnection.htm&id=) for more information.
- * RDP to the PLC and log in (get the password from anyone on the automation team)
+ * Connect to the PLC computer and log in
  * Open the System Manager (right click Twincat tray icon, then select System Manager)
  * Navigate to `SYSTEM - Configuration`, `Route Settings`, then open the `Static Routes` tab
  * Click `Add`.
 In the `Add Route Dialog` window, you need to fill out the bottom half of the form